facerix/Canvassa/README.md

 * added the sword projectile "flash" effect
 * fixed bug: Reset button is broken
 * fixed bug: erase "PAUSED" from notification area when unpausing

+- 2009/06/10 -

+This is a preliminary sandboxed checkin, primarily repackaged for sharing on Github.
+It is not at all complete, but as of the first checkin, the basic preloading and sprite engines are in place.
+There are currently two entry points:
+* index.html -- the main game will be invoked from here; right now it's just the player on an empty screen.
+* bestiary.html -- test harness that allows you to spawn the various enemy types into a canvas to observe their AIs.

+Note also that sprite collision isn't yet enabled in the initial checkin.
+However, it has been added in subsequent checkins; see Git checkin logs for details.

 ------------